gamename/raspberry-pi-ws2812b-front-porch-lights/README.md

 24. [cable hiders](https://a.co/d/gkcMCfV) (wall)
 25. [cable hiders](https://a.co/d/eZ0RxNR) (floor)
 26. [casters](https://a.co/d/86DZQPY) (for junction box)

+<br><br>
 # Assembly Notes
+1. The LED strip length needed was about 28 feet.
+So I had to join 2 strips together.
+In my case, I simply soldered the 2 strips together.
+But
+I added the "strip joiners" (above in parts list) in case someone wanted to avoid soldering.<br>
+2. I had to cut the power cord on the surge protector, run it into the junction box via a small hole, then reattach it afterwards.<br>

+<br><br>
 # FAQ
 Q. Isn't a Raspberry Pi overkill for this application?<br>
 A. Yes and no.  It is possible to do this sort of thing with a cheaper ESP32 device, that's true.
 But on the other hand,